Huron County Historical Society - About Us

 The topics of “The Notes” cover the whole gamut of social activity, customs, values, local government, enterprise, tragedy and triumph.

-A browse through those 48 years of historical research and story-telling yields the following sample, to name just a few:
+A browse through over 50 years of historical research and story-telling yields the following sample, to name just a few:

 Early development of municipal government